 How to keep a healthy weight

 Keeping a healthy weight can help cut your risk of cancer and other serious diseases.
-The good news is that small changes to your lifestyle that you keep up over time can lead to a reduction in bodyweight.
+The good news is that small changes to your lifestyle that you keep up over time can make a real difference.

 To help keep a healthy weight for good, it’s important to form long-term healthy habits, including eating a balanced diet and being physically active regularly.
 Most ‘quick fix’ or crash diets don’t offer a long term solution and most people gain back the weight they lost.